ut7/killing-me-softly-with-this-pair/English/killingMeSoftlyWithThisPair.md

 _(EMMANUEL takes the keyboard back and codes.
 Long silence.
 JONATHAN keeps his cool.)_

 **EMMANUEL**
 But.  _(JONATHAN takes the keyboard back and codes during the following.)_  If your pair is not only perfidious, but also armed with exemplary patience, do not hesitate to pause, confused, and to ponder for a while.
-When your pair is about to speak up, in the foolish hope on breaking the excruciating silence and help you, cut them off and say "ah yes, I know."
+When your pair is about to speak up, in the foolish hope of breaking the excruciating silence and help you, cut them off and say "ah yes, I know."

 _(A long pause.
 EMMANUEL about to speak up.)_